zjh1943/mendix-key-event-listening-container/README.md

 ## Usage

-1. Install this `KeyEventListeningContainer` pluggable widget into your Mendix Project.
+1. Add this `KeyEventListeningContainer` pluggable widget into your Mendix Project.
-    1. Clone the repostory. `git clone https://github.com/zjh1943/mendix-pluggable-widget-key-event-listening-container`
-    2. `cd ./mendix-pluggable-widget-key-event-listening-container`
+    1. Download the latest mpk file from [here]().
-    3. Open the `package.json` file .
-Change the `projectPath` to the root directory of your mendix project.
+    3. Copy the mpk file to `{YourMendixProjectFolder}/widgets/`.
-    4. In the folder `./mendix-pluggable-widget-key-event-listening-container`, execute `run npm build`.
     4. Open your mendix project with the Mendix Studio Pro, click `Menu > App > Synchronize App Directory`.
 2. Add `KeyEventListeningContainer` widget into the page.
 3. Set properties of the `KeyEventListeningContainer` container widget.
 See next chapter about properties.